U Thant

 Thant (/my/; 22 January 1909 – 25 November 1974), known honorifically as U Thant (/uː θɑːnt/), (Note: U is an honorific in Burmese, roughly equal to "Mister".
 Thant was his only name, per Burmese convention.
-In Burmese, he was known as Pantanaw U Thant, in reference to his hometown, Pantanaw.) was a Burmese diplomat and the third secretary-general of the United Nations from 1961 to 1971, the first non-Scandinavian as well as Asian to hold the position.
+In Burmese, he was known as Pantanaw U Thant, in reference to his hometown, Pantanaw.) was a Burmese diplomat and the third secretary-general of the United Nations from 1961 to 1971, the first Asian to hold the position.
 He held the office for a record 10 years and one month.
-(Note: A total of 3,683 days, taking into account a one-month vacancy in November–December 1966.)

 A native of Pantanaw, Thant was educated at the National High School and at Rangoon University.
 In the days of tense political climate in Burma, he held moderate views positioning himself between fervent nationalists and British loyalists.
 He was a close friend of Burma's first Prime Minister U Nu and served in various positions in Nu's cabinet from 1948 to 1961.
 Thant had a calm and unassuming demeanour that won his colleagues' respect.

 He succeeded James Barrington as Burma's Permanent Representative to the United Nations.
 He was appointed Secretary-General in 1961, six weeks after his predecessor, Dag Hammarskjöld, had died in an air crash.
 In his first term, Thant facilitated negotiations between U.S. president John F. Kennedy and Soviet premier Nikita Khrushchev during the Cuban Missile Crisis of 1962, helping to avert a global catastrophe.
 Later, in December that year, Thant ordered Operation Grandslam, which ended a secessionist insurgency in Congo.
 He was reappointed as Secretary-General on 2 December 1966, by a unanimous vote of the Security Council.
 During his second term Thant was well known for publicly criticizing U.S. conduct in the Vietnam War.
 He oversaw the entry of several newly independent African and Asian states into the UN.
 He refused to serve a third term, and retired in 1971.

 Thant died of lung cancer in 1974.
-A devout Buddhist and the foremost Burmese diplomat on the international stage, he was widely admired and held in great respect by the Burmese populace.
-When the military government refused him any honours, riots erupted in Rangoon; these were violently crushed by the government, leaving scores of casualties.